 8. You cobbled together in-house manpower for the migration like a true DIYer.

 Even if you’re a small startup and accustomed to wearing lots of hats, you can’t necessarily handle a website migration without assistance.
 Work with professionals in the site migration business who have expertise with your type of migration project.
-You don’t have to spend a fortune — and you probably don’t have to unless your migration is incredibly complex — but this is a critical operation that can affect your whole company.
+You don’t have to spend a fortune — take a look at the cost to building a website and you might be pleasantly surprised — but this is a critical operation that can affect your whole company.
 Now isn’t the time to pinch pennies if you’re serious about getting the most mileage and fewest bugs out of your website migration.

 9. Someone allowed the old domain to set sail.